hassaan4584/WordGame/README.md

 game again or quit from the app.

 # App Architecture
-It uses simple _MVVM_ pattern with dependency initializer based dependency injection.
+* It uses simple _MVVM_ pattern with initializer based dependency injection.
-There is only one Screen in the app.
+* There is only one Screen in the app.
 The app has test cases written for WordAttemptsViewController and WordAttemptsViewModel.
-A few very simple UITests are also added.
+* There are very simple UITests also added.
+* SwiftLint is used to standardize coding style.

 # Enhancements
 * We can use translations for a different language.
 This is already done from coding point, we just need to provide a separate json file.